timebertt/thesis-controller-sharding/content/50-implementation.md

 However, it should be edge-triggered for performance and responsiveness, i.e. start reconciliations based on relevant change events.
 Reconciliations should be short and must not block until desired and actual state converge.
 Lastly, the operator should hold all relevant state in memory, meaning it should cache all API resources it works with.
-Following these best practices in the example operator is important, because most controllers are implemented in compliance with them.
+Following these best practices in the example operator is important, because most production-grade controllers are implemented in compliance with them.
 Hence, the evaluation can only provide meaningful insights if the measured implementation follows the best practices.

 Based on these criteria, the webhosting operator [^webhosting-operator] was designed and built.
 The operator and its resources are modelled to form a webhosting-like platform, where customers can create and manage websites in a declarative manner via the Kubernetes API.
 Websites reside in a project namespace, have a name, and specify a website theme, which defines color and font family.
-The desired state of websites is declared via Kubernetes resources and the operator manages the required webservers and exposes to the internet.
+The desired state of websites is declared via Kubernetes resources and the operator manages the required webservers and exposes them to the internet.

 ```yaml
 apiVersion: webhosting.timebertt.dev/v1alpha1